BitmasterXor/Delphi_Crypto_Payment_Components/README.md

 - `OnPaymentExpired` — payment window closed without receiving funds
 - `OnError` — API or processing error occurred

 Events fire both on individual coin components and globally on the engine.
+Honestly I advise you guys to stick to the Engine Events!

 ---